 Let's talk safety

-By establishing a clear vision, action areas and targets, the roadmap will ensure a focus on reducing harms that cause the greatest risk to health and safety and the burdens that create the greatest cost to NSW businesses.
+By establishing a clear vision, action areas and targets, the Roadmap is focusing on reducing harms that cause the greatest risk to health and safety while supporting ease to do and stay in business in NSW.

 Healthy, safe, and productive working lives